Xbox Series X restock update today: Track on Twitter, Best Buy, GameStop and more

 Xbox Series X: $499 at Walmart

-The Xbox Series X is being sold at Walmart, but stock is usually sold out.
+The Xbox Series X is offered at Walmart, but stock is now sold out.
 You can sign up for in-stock alerts, though.View Deal

 Xbox Series S: $299 at Walmart